TechDufus/TravLang/ocamltest/README.md

 to compile and run the test program in both bytecode and native code (roughly speaking).

-Once your test has been annotated, run `ocamltest` on it and see whether it passes or fails.
+Once your test has been annotated, run `travlangtest` on it and see whether it passes or fails.
 If it fails, see the log file to understand why and make the necessary adjustments until all the tests pass.